April 17, 2025 · 8 min read

 Au pairs are young adults from around the world who come to the U.S. on a legal visa to provide live-in childcare.
 They can work up to 45 hours per week and help with child-related tasks such as meal preparation, laundry, and tidying up.

-The cost of hosting a Cultural Care au pair starts at approximately $1,755 per month—regardless of the number of children in the household.
-This includes program fees, a weekly stipend paid directly to the au pair, and additional costs such as meals and a private bedroom.
+The cost of hosting a Cultural Care au pair starts at approximately $1,755 per month1—regardless of the number of children in the household.
+This includes program fees, a minimum weekly stipend2 paid directly to the au pair, and additional costs such as meals and a private bedroom.

 For many families, hosting an au pair offers savings compared to hiring a nanny or paying for daycare, particularly for those with multiple children.